joshthewatt/Chess-in-progress-/README.md

 # Chess
-Current project to create chess and to further implement with Pygame library.
+Current project to create chess with object oriented approach and to further implement with Pygame library.